 3. Identify Your Competitors

-While some founders prefer to spend as little time as possible thinking about their competitors, it’s essential for developing a good small business marketing strategy.
-To be successful on the web, you need to fill the niches your competitors aren’t.
+While some founders prefer to spend as little time as possible thinking about their competitors, it’s essential for developing a comprehensive small business marketing strategy.
+To be successful on the web, you need to fill the niches your competitors aren’t (and probably some they are – just do it better).

 This may mean offering services they don’t provide, speaking to customers in a different tone, answering questions an unserved audience segment has, or developing products to solve specific pain points.
 The more familiar you are with your competition, the easier all of these things will be.